The Toothless Gourmand

 Need I say more.
 It will rock your world!

-Kinda like having sex wearing a condom... it's just not the same! (sorry!... unnecessary analogy)
+Kinda like having sex wearing a condom... it's just not the same!!! (sorry for the unnecessary analogy)

 To be honest, when I'm home dining alone, those "puppies " are coming out.
-I know that's not an attractive mental image, but the sensual pleasure of eating shouldn't be fooled (another word came to mind ) with.
+I know that's not an attractive mental image, but the sensual pleasure of eating shouldn't be screwed with.
+Actually, a harsher word initially came to mind.

 Don't get me wrong, it's not that I'm unappreciative.
 Cosmetically, my dentures look amazingly better than my natural teeth ever did.
 Your probably asking, " why didn't you get implants instead of dentures?".
 Very simple answer... the dentist gave me that option, and used this analogy:

-"In the world of Cosmetic dentistry, they're the Lexus LS 460 compared to a Volkswagon Beetle".
+"In the world of Cosmetic dentistry, they're the Lexus LS 460 (implants) compared to a Volkswagon Beetle (dentures)".

 I admire German engineering.
 My decision was made.